m7mansfield/Checkers/README.md

 Checkers - In C++
 --
-This program was written in my second section of introductory CS classes.
+This program was an assignment in my second CS class.
 (The game class was provided from a textbook, and is the copywritten intellectual property of such.)

-This project will be ported to a graphical verison using SDL 2.0 in the future.